-This is the twenty-first consecutive season in which amateur drive distance data has been collected at the same venues.
-Figure 12 shows both average driving distance and also average distance by handicap group from 1996 to 2016.
+This is the twenty-second consecutive season in which amateur drive distance data have been collected at the same venues.
+Figure 12 shows both average driving distance and also average distance by handicap group from 1996 to 2017.

 Figure 12.
 Driving Distance for the different handicap groups vs. Year